 California is a hotbed for web businesses.
 The state also happens to employ a number of legal standards it requires such companies to comply with in addition to federal laws.
-Let’s take a look at a few of those requirements.
+Let’s take a look at the online business requirements for California.

 In general, the federal government is about 15 years behind the times when it comes to technological developments on the web.
 Sadly, California is not.
 The FTC is just getting around to thinking about issuing regulations for apps.
 The California Attorney General is already forcing the likes of Google and Apple to change their platforms to comply with California privacy laws.

 Let’s start with the simplest of questions.
 Are you required to form a business entity to launch an online business in California?
 No, but you should.
 There are over 200,000 attorneys in the state.
 The vast majority make money by suing companies large and small.
 Forming a business entity will create a shield between the debts of the company and your personal assets.
 Yes, a smart move

 A web design agreement is a must if you hire a third-party designer.
 Not only will it detail the terms of the project, but it should include milestones to move the project along and a transfer of copyright, so you end up owning the original design.
 Under state and federal copyright law, the party creating the work [designer] owns the design.
 You must obtain the copyright transfer in writing.
 Just paying for the design is not enough to evidence the assignment.
 Make sure your agreement includes the assignment.

 California has robust privacy laws.
 This is one area where online business requirements for California differ from other states.
 You must comply when collecting any personally identifiable information related to any visitor to your site.
 Personal information includes data such as an email address, name, address, and so on. his requirement includes detailing the data collected, who has access to it, how the information is shared and how it is secured.
 The California Consumer Privacy Act is coming in 2020 and is not all that different than the brutal GDPR we see in the EU.
 As a result, California will have some of the harshest privacy laws in the world in 2020.